US seeks to fine Air Canada $25.5 million over slow refunds - WTMJ

 The department said that since March 2020 it has received complaints from more than 6,000 consumers who claimed Air Canada canceled or changed their flights and then took five to 13 months to provide a refund.

+Air Canada vowed to challenge the proposed fine.
+The airline said the Transportation Department’s enforcement notice about refunds amounted to guidance, not formal and enforceable regulations that go through a period of public notice and comment.

+The airline said that it has refunded more than $1.2 billion to eligible customers who bought refundable tickets and has been paying refunds to people, including Americans, with non-refundable tickets from $1.4 billion in credit provided by the Canadian government.

-The potential fine — Air Canada can contest it — is the latest fallout from thousands of flights that airlines canceled during the early months of the coronavirus pandemic as air travel plunged.
+The potential fine is the latest fallout from thousands of flights that airlines canceled during the early months of the coronavirus pandemic as air travel plunged.
 The Transportation Department said it is investigating handling of refunds at other airlines, including U.S. ones.

 Federal regulations require airlines to provide refunds when passengers request them if the airline cancels or significantly changes the schedule of a flight.
 For cross-border flights, airlines are supposed to make credit card refunds within seven days, rising to 20 days for tickets bought with cash.